joesweeny/fizzbuzz-php/README.md

 I learned my first two languages, Ruby and Javascript, by starting with the FizzBuzz kata.
 Through repetition and practice this Kata enabled me to get a quick grasp on the syntax for the language and for testing.

 I could not find any thorough PHP examples of FizzBuzz so I created my own.
-Feel free to clone this repo and use it for your own learning requirements.
+Feel free to clone or fork this repo and use it for your own learning requirements.

 Instructions:
 ```